1972–2000 viceprincipal,

 for children and adults (in Danish).

-and software for assessments and for recordings of individual stimulation CDs
+software for assessments and for recordings of individual stimulation CDs for

 dyslexia.